Floristq/MindAtlas_PHP/README.md

 # MindAtlas_Course_Report_PHP

 This is a PHP version of the course report.
-No additional PHP framework is used in the program.
+No additional PHP framework is used in this program.

 ## Yang(Author)'s comment: